-Continued from Page 1 head of the table, and the guest was seated within it head hung a sword; a furbished sword. suspended bv a single hair.
-He had to sit all the time with this sword above him, with nothing but a hair between him and death.
+Continued from Page 1 Horror of horrors!
+The feast might have been rich, but the guest was miserable.
+However splendid was the array of servants and rich the dainties, yet he who had been invited sat there in agony.
+For what reason?
+Because over his head hung a sword; a furbished sword, suspended by a single hair.
+He sat with the sword above him, with nothing but a hair between him and death.
 You may conceive the poor man's misery.
-He could not escape; he had to sit where he was How could be feast?
-How could he rejoice!
+He could not escape; he had to sit where he was.
+How could he feast?
+How could he rejoice?